-The General Fund appropriation is annually included in the Economic Development Appropriations Act.
+The General Fund appropriation is included annually in the Economic Development Appropriations Act.
 This appropriation is transferred to the Field Office Operating Fund.
 Total funding for the field office system fluctuates from year to year depending on certain economic conditions and the availability of federal funding from different programs.
-The General Fund expenditures represent approximately 30.0% to 40.0% of the total operating costs of the field offices over the past few fiscal years.
+The General Fund expenditures represent approximately 20.0% to 40.0% of the total operating costs of the field offices.
 These expenditures also include other State funds described below.